 From the time anarchism was first defined as a distinct radical movement it has been associated with the left, but the association has always been uneasy.
 Leftists who were in a position of authority (including those who called themselves anarchists, like the leaders of the CNT and the FAI in Spain in 1936-37) found the anarchist aim of the total transformation of life and the consequent principle that the ends should already exist in the means of struggle to be a hindrance to their political programs.
 Real insurgence always burst far beyond any political program, and the most coherent anarchists saw the realization of their dreams precisely in this unknown place beyond.
 Yet, time after time, when the fires of insurrection cooled (and even occasionally, as in Spain in 1936-37, while they still burnt brightly), leading anarchists would take their place again as "the conscience of the left".
-But if the implication and the political schemes of the left, these schemes have been a far greater millstone around the neck of the anarchist movement, weighing it down with the millstone around the neck of the anarchist movement, weighing it down with the "realism" that cannot dream.
+But if the expansiveness of anarchist dreams and the principles that it implies have been a hindrance to the political schemes of the left, these schemes have been a far greater millstone around the neck of the anarchist movement, weighing it down with the "realism" that cannot dream.